dexie/dexie-website-old/cloud/docs/quickstart.md

 - [TodoItem](https://github.com/dexie/Dexie.js/blob/master/samples/dexie-cloud-todo-app/src/db/TodoItem.ts) - the shape of a to-do item, declared as a simple typescript interface.
 - [TodoList](https://github.com/dexie/Dexie.js/blob/master/samples/dexie-cloud-todo-app/src/db/TodoList.ts) - the shape and logic of a to-do list - declared as a class with methods for sharing, deleting etc - operations that involves transactions and logic, perfectly encapsulated in class!
 Please look at its methods to learn how realms, members, sharing and deletion should be done in order to [preserve consistency](/cloud/docs/consistency) across various offline use cases.

 Whether to encapsulate logic in a class as we do with [TodoList](https://github.com/dexie/Dexie.js/blob/master/samples/dexie-cloud-todo-app/src/db/TodoList.ts) is only a question of taste.
 It could equally well have been a pure interface just like we did with [TodoItem](https://github.com/dexie/Dexie.js/blob/master/samples/dexie-cloud-todo-app/src/db/TodoItem.ts).
-However, having the consistency logic close to the model is a way to encourage correct usage of the model.
+However, having the consistency logic close to the model is a way to encourage correct usage of the model. _If you declare your models this way, make sure to also bind the dexie table to the model using `mapToClass()` like we do on [line 23 in TodoDB](https://github.com/dexie/Dexie.js/blob/v4.2.0/samples/dexie-cloud-todo-app/src/db/TodoDB.ts#L23)_.

 ### Visual Components